-Orient’s excellent harbors and fertile land brought tradesmen, fishermen and farmers, who built their homes and shops as early as 1661.
+Orient’s harbors and fertile fields brought tradesmen, fishermen and farmers, who built their homes and shops as early as 1661.
 Locals split the area between two distinct communities Orient Village and Orient Point.

 The first Orient Wharf was built in 1740 and was the focal point of the commercial district for many years in Orient Village.
 Orient Point was better known as a resort area for hunting and fishing enthusiasts because of the Orient Point Inn, a gracious hotel which stood from just after the American Revolution through the 1960s.